mandouss/sakai-client/Readme.md

-# Functions: Display Box Within Sakai
+# Function: Display Box Within Sakai

 Our code and running server can successfully display Box's interface within the Duke Sakai site as an LTI External Tool.
 After standing up a server we had to redirect users to a webpage associated with Box.
 For greater detail, please